Hespeler, Ontario: Government

-Cambridge is represented in Ottawa by Bryan May (Liberal), the federal member of Parliament who defeated the previous incumbent MP (Gary Goodyear, Conservative – 2004 to 2015) in the October 2015 election.

-The MPP for Cambridge is Belinda Karahalios of the Ontario Progressive Party, who was first elected to this position in 2018.
+The MPP for Hespeler is Jess Dixon of the Progressive Conservative Party of Ontario, elected in 2022.

-Because of population distribution, Hespeler was separated from the rest of Cambridge and joined with Kitchener South to create a new riding for the 2015 federal election.
-Hespeler's MP is Valerie Bradford (Liberal).
+Hespeler's federal MP is Matt Strauss of the Conservative Party of Canada, elected in the 2025 Canadian federal election.

 Municipal services

 Hespeler was an independent entity in Waterloo County, Ontario until 1973 when amalgamation created the Regional Municipality of Waterloo.
 At that time, Hespeler was amalgamated into the new city of Cambridge.
 The Region handles many services, including Fire, Police, waste management, community health, transit, recreation, planning, roads and social services.

 The Region consists of the cities of Cambridge, Kitchener, and Waterloo, and the townships of Woolwich, Wilmot, Wellesley, and North Dumfries.

 Public transportation

 Since 2000, public transport throughout the Region of Waterloo has been provided by Grand River Transit, which was created by a merger of the former Cambridge Transit and Kitchener Transit.

-GRT operates a number of routes in Cambridge, four of which travel outside of the city: presently the 52, 61, 72, and 111 buses run to southern Kitchener, while the iXpress limited-stop express route runs from the Ainslie St. Transit Terminal (Galt) through Kitchener to the north end of Waterloo.
+GRT operates a number of routes in Cambridge, four of which travel outside of the city: presently the 206, 61, 203, and 57 buses run to southern Kitchener, while the iXpress limited-stop express route runs from the Ainslie St. Transit Terminal (Galt) through Kitchener to the north end of Waterloo.